charliegerard/fem-ml-workshop/pages/docs/project-1.md

 ```

 Because the `detect` method used in the previous section takes an image as parameter, we need to transform the webcam feed into a single image.
 To do this, you can import the `takePicture` function from the utils as well.
-This function uses the Canvas API and more specifically the `toDataURL` method to take the input from the webcam and append it to an image element.
+This function uses the Canvas API to take the input from the webcam and append it to the canvas element.
 This function takes a video element and a callback as parameter, that will be called when the user clicks on the `predict` button.

 ```js